 Xandra’s mind picked up the pattern automatically, mouthing the solution.

 “Yes, you got it!
 Two to the n-choose-two!
 A triangular exponent!
-With just twenty-four dots there are as more possible ways to connect them as there are atoms in the observable universe.
+With just twenty-four dots there are as many possible ways to connect them as there are atoms in the observable universe.
 Atoms aren’t dots, but imagine if they were.
 Imagine connecting those dots!
 And yet we can connect them.
 And we do connect them.
 Dots, on paper or on screen, are atoms, same as anything else.
 The latent gestalt hints at what might be.
 Dots become lines and lines become curves and curves become the machinery of the mind which is itself the fabric of the universe.
 Ro tells us how consciousness transcends physics, but maths transcends consciousness!
 How many lines can you draw between the dots of your qualia?
 What worlds spin just beyond the edges of our sight?
 You humans have no ability to even grasp the edges of that cosmic beauty.

 “All I want, little child of Earth-before-the-machines, is to connect the dots on the page of the textbook that is reality, and see my husband: the God of negative space.
 He lurks even here, in the gaps between… these… words.
 Can you hear him?”